Clarifai/docs/docs/community/workflows/input-nodes.md

 Let's start by clicking the input box on the top section of the page and providing a name for the custom workflow.

-Next, let's search for an optical-character-recognizer model, which is how computers extract texts from images, such as scans of printed pages or photos of street signs.
+Next, on the left-hand sidebar, let's search for an optical-character-recognizer model, which is how computers extract texts from images, such as scans of printed pages or photos of street signs.

 ![search model for workflow](/img/community_2/input_nodes_search_model.png)

-After finding the model, let's drag and drop it on the empty workspace pane.
+After finding the model type, let's drag and drop it on the empty workspace pane.
+This model will be configured automatically as a node in the workflow.

 ![empty workflow pane](/img/community_2/input_nodes_empty_pane.png)

 Let's also search for another model, a text-to-text model, which transforms one kind of text into another.
 After finding the second model, let's also drag and drop it on the workspace.
+It will also be configured automatically as a node in the workflow.

 ![add another model](/img/community_2/input_nodes_add_another_model.png)

-Let's draw a line that connects the two models.
+The models in the workflow will automatically connect when they are placed near each other.
 This shows the flow of information from one model to another.
+You can also grab the node connectors on each model and configure your workflow nodes manually.

+For this example, let's use the node connectors to draw a line that connects the two models.

 ![connect models](/img/community_2/input_nodes_connect_models.png)